SSSelim/dotfiles/README.md

 * Create subdirectories for your need. ex: bash, vim, tmux etc
 * Move your dotfiles in propriate subdir.
-* Following command creates a symbolic link to .basrc in your home directory.
+* Following command creates a symbolic link to .bashrc in your home directory.

 ```shell
 # pwd: ~/dotfiles/